jasonigriff/U01_CDKi_combine_ERBBi_dynamic_cell_cycle_control/README.md

 # U01_CDKi_combine_ERBBi_dynamic_cell_cycle_control
 ## Introduction
-This repository contains code accompanying the project: "Combination CDK4/6 and ErbB inhibition induces cell cycle arrest and apoptosis in ribociclib-resistant estrogen receptor-positive (ER+) breast cancer".
+This repository contains code accompanying the study entitled: "Combination CDK4/6 and ErbB inhibition induces cell cycle arrest and apoptosis in ribociclib-resistant estrogen receptor-positive (ER+) breast cancer".

 It provides code used to: